-The results of the June 30, 2024 Annual Actuarial Valuation of the City of Madison Heights Police and Fire Retirement System are presented in this report.
-This replaces our report issued November 5, 2024.
+The results of the June 30, 2025 Annual Actuarial Valuation of the City of Madison Heights Police and Fire Retirement System are presented in this report.

 This report was prepared at the request of the Board and is intended for use by the Retirement System and those designated or approved by the Board.
 This report may be provided to parties other than the System only in its entirety and only with the permission of the Board.
 GRS is not responsible for unauthorized use of this report.